-In the 2014-2016 biennium, the League continued work to fight climate change by supporting regulations from the Environmental Protection Agency, fighting legislation to stop or hurt progress on climate initiatives and by pushing for the full rejection of the Keystone XL pipeline.
-The League continued support for the EPA's Clean Power Plan and New Source Pollution Standard by participating in field hearings across the country and collecting comments from grassroots supporters in support of the regulations, all while working to fight legislation to overturn or weaken the regulations in Congress.
-The League strongly supported the People's Climate March in New York City and the UN Paris Agreement, which was an historic international agreement that established a commitment to reduce carbon pollution and fight climate change.
+In the 2014-2016 biennium, the League continued work to fight climate change by supporting regulations from the Environmental Protection Agency, fighting legislation to stop or hurt progress on climate initiatives, and by pushing for the full rejection of the Keystone XL pipeline.
+The League continued support for the EPA's Clean Power Plan and New Source Pollution Standard by participating in field hearings across the country and collecting comments from grassroots supporters in support of the regulations, all while working to fight legislation to overturn and weaken the regulations in Congress.
+The League strongly supported the People's Climate March in New York City and the UN Paris Agreement, which was a historic international agreement that established a commitment to reduce carbon pollution and fight climate change.
 Finally, the League endorsed regulations from EPA to reduce the levels of ozone in the atmosphere and regulate methane in the oil and gas sector.
+In the 115th Congress (2017-2019), the League worked to stand against regulations overturning the Obama Administration's pro-environment, anti-pollution standards.
+The League unsuccessfully opposed the use of the Congressional Review Act to repeal regulations.
+It also opposed the Regulations from the Executive in Need of Scrutiny Act (REINS) which was an extraordinarily extreme measure that would effectively make it impossible to protect the public by shutting down the entire regulatory system.